robrwo/MooX-Const/README.md

 dzil install --install-command="cpan ."
 ```

-For more information, see the `INSTALL` file included with this distribution.
+For more information, see [How to install CPAN modules](https://www.cpan.org/modules/INSTALL.html).

 # SUPPORT